bbauska/Coursera-React/README.md

 -   [react-animation-components](https://github.com/unruffledBeaver/react-animation-components)

-## Module xx: Building and Deployment: Objectives and Outcomes
+<h2>Module xx: Building and Deployment: Objectives and Outcomes</h2>

 In this lesson you will learn about Webpack and how react-scripts uses webpack to package your React application to create a distribution